waltligon/orangefs/doc/pvfs2-faq.md

 Note that it can sometimes be useful to have multiple interconnects enabled.
 The right choice depends a lot on your situation.

 ### I ran Bonnie and/or IOzone and the performance is terrible.
 Why?
-Is there anything I can do? {#sec:badperf}
+Is there anything I can do?

 We designed PVFS to work well for scientific applications in a cluster environment.
 In such an environment, a file system must either spend